roysouvik2/colon_cancer_parameter_estimation_sensitivity_analysis/README.md

 This is a part of the National Cancer Institute-NIH funded project titled "Data-driven QSP software for personalized colon cancer treatment"
 Grant number: R21 CA242933-01

-Developers: Achyuth Manoj, Susanth Kakarla, Suvra Pal and Souvik Roy.
+Developers: Achyuth Manoj, Susanth Kakarla, Juan Villegas, Suvra Pal and Souvik Roy.

 # Description of the files:
 PARAMETER ESTIMATION-